 Influenza in Wales, 2019-20 and 2022-23

-We then went on to estimate using the Cori and simulation-based methods from the Wales influenza outbreak datasets.
+We then considered the two Wales influenza outbreak datasets, again using both the Cori and simulation-based methods to estimate .
 First, we considered the weekly case counts from the 2019-20 influenza season (Fig 3A).
 As with the simulated dataset, the simulation-based approach led to different estimates of Rt than the Cori method.
 We computed the percentage error in the Rt estimate each week using the simulation-based method with P=7 (Fig 3C).
 Since the true underlying value of Rt was unknown, the percentage error was computed relative to applying the simulation-based method with a very large value of P=168 (this is representative of the best possible estimate of Rt obtainable from the weekly incidence data; in this case, this is the inferred value of Rt estimated with a one-hour timestep).
-We also showed how Rt estimates depend on the value of P that is used (Fig 4).
+We also explored how Rt estimates depend on the value of P that is used (Fig 4).
 Estimates obtained using the Cori method and using the simulation-based method with P=1 were identical (Fig 4A).
 We again found that a value of P=7 is large enough for accurate inference of Rt (Fig 4D).

 The analyses of data from 2019-20 were then repeated for analogous data for 2022-23, with similar results (Figs 5,6).
 Notably, in all of our analyses, the Cori method led to a higher estimate of Rt than the simulation-based method when Rt was estimated to be greater than one, and a lower estimate of Rt than the simulation-based method when Rt was estimated to be less than one (see Discussion).